BJS - SFO

 • Which airline alliances offer flights from Beijing to San Francisco?

-Star Alliance is the only airline alliance operating flights between Beijing and San Francisco.
+oneworld, and Star Alliance are the airline alliances operating flights between Beijing and San Francisco, with oneworld being the most commonly used for this route.

 • On which days can I fly direct from Beijing to San Francisco?